bgree13/devops_assessment/slides/itil-devops.md

 ## Introduction
 + DevOps is more philosophy than process.
-A recognition that the rlationship between developers and operations staff was broken.
+A recognition that the relationship between developers and operations staff was broken.
 + Developers are expected to ship more code, more frequently - Change is their friend.
 <!-- .element: class="fragment" -->
 + Ops are expected to keep everything running smoothly to protect uptime - Change is their enemy.